AdritaBarua/LLMs4OL-2024-Task-A-Term-Typing/README.md

-The source code used for fine-tuning the gpt-3.5-turbo-0125 model for the LLMs4OL challage: Task A (Term typing) can be found here.
+The source code used for fine-tuning and evaluating the gpt-3.5-turbo-0125 model for the LLMs4OL Challenge: Task A (Term Typing) can be found here.
+Three datasets(WordNet, GeoNames and UMLS) were used to fine-tune the individual models.
+A detailed description of the datasets can be found [here](https://sites.google.com/view/llms4ol/task-a-term-typing?authuser=0).
+The models were fine-tuned using the [OpenAI fine-tuning](https://platform.openai.com/docs/guides/fine-tuning/preparing-your-dataset) instructions.